joshuabecker91/quant_algo_trader/README.md

-# quanttrader

-Welcome to quanttrader, a pure python-based event-driven backtest and live trading package for quant traders.
+quant_algo_trader boiler template for strategies I am working.

 The source code is completely open-sourced [here on GitHub](https://github.com/letianzj/quanttrader).
 The package is published [here on pypi](https://pypi.org/project/quanttrader/) and is ready to be pip installed.
 The document is hosted [here on readthedocs](https://quanttrader.readthedocs.io/).

+Welcome to quanttrader, a pure python-based event-driven backtest and live trading package for quant traders.

 In most cases, a backtest strategy can be directly used for live trade by simply switching to live brokerage.
 A control window is provided to monitor live trading sessions for each strategy separately and the portfolio as a whole.